snikch/jquery.dirtyforms/README.md

 Stash returns the current contents of a dialog to be refired after the confirmation.
 Use to store the current dialog (from the application), when it's about to be replaced with the confirmation dialog.
 This function can be omitted (or return false) if you don't wish to stash anything.

-See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.
+> See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.

-#### `refire(content, ev)` (Optional)
+#### `refire(content, event)` (Optional)

 Refire handles closing an existing dialog AND fires a new one.
 You can omit this method (or return false) if you don't need to use stashing/refiring.

+##### content

+A string containing the HTML of the object that was placed in the stash.

+##### event

+The event that triggered the refire (typically a button or anchor click).

-See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.
+> See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.

 #### `selector` (Optional Property)

 A jQuery selector used to select the element that will be cloned and put into the stash.
 This should be a class or id of a modal dialog with a form in it, not the dialog that Dirty Forms will show its confirmation message in.
+This property can be omitted if you are not using stashing.

-See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.
+> See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.

 #### `continueButtonText` (Optional Property)